-The double Koru pendant is 31mm in length and 19mm high.
+The double Koru pendant is 37mm in wide and 23mm high.

 The Koru is carved from pounamu we have collected from the Marsden Valley in the Paroa area just outside of Greymouth on the West Coast of the South Island.